-In reaching a decision to engage Gladstone Management as the Company's investment adviser, the Directors concluded that it was the best interest of the Company and its stockholders to engage Gladstone Management.
+In reaching a decision to engage Gladstone Management as the Company's investment adviser, the Directors considered, among other things, the reasonableness of the advisory fee, the experience of Gladstone Management's personnel, the potential for additional attractive investments resulting from synergies with other funds to be managed by Gladstone Management, the certainty of a fixed management fee, and the potential cost savings to the Company (see "Additional Expense Information").
 The Board of Directors considered the investment advisory fee and administrative fee under the Proposed Agreement (the "Proposed Fee") and information on fees charged by other investment advisers and administrators for comparable services, and determined that the Proposed Fee was reasonable in relation to the services to be provided by Gladstone Management.

 In selecting Gladstone Management as the Company's investment adviser, the Board considered the fact that the advisory and administrative team of Gladstone Management would be, for at least the next year, the same as the current management of the Company.
-In connection with their final deliberations, the Directors reviewed and discussed additional materials provided by Gladstone Management in response to the Board's request, including information regarding the services to be performed; the size of the Adviser's staff; anticipated changes in its current personnel; the compensation of such personnel; Gladstone Management's ability to provide managerial assistance to portfolio companies; the performance of the adviser, recognizing that the Adviser is newly formed and that its staff is the same as the Company's current management; the written plan for allocating investment opportunities among the Gladstone Management's current and future clients; Gladstone Management's operations, including its internal compliance procedures; and Gladstone Management's financial condition.
+In connection with their final deliberations, the Directors performed; the size of the Adviser's staff; anticipated changes in its current personnel; the compensation of such personnel; Gladstone Management's ability to provide managerial assistance to portfolio companies; the performance of the Adviser, recognizing that the Adviser is newly formed and that its staff is the same as the Company's current management; the written plan for allocating investment opportunities among the Gladstone Management's current and future clients; Gladstone Management's operations, including its internal compliance procedures; and Gladstone Management's financial condition.

-Among other matters, the Directors considered (A) the fact that currently Gladstone Management's only other client is Gladstone Commercial Corporation, a real estate investment trust, with a substantially different investment objective that would present few, if any, investment allocation issues, (B) the use by Gladstone Management of the Company's proprietary compliance manuals, (C) a pro forma income statement of Gladstone Management and financial viability of the adviser, (D) the fact that there are few, if any, economies of scale available in the investment program of the Company, (E) the specific terms and provisions of the Proposed Agreement, and (F) the fact that the Company would no longer pay salaries to its officers and employees if the Proposed Agreement is approved by stockholders.
+Among other matters, the Directors considered (A) the fact that currently Gladstone Management's only other client is Gladstone Commercial Corporation, a real estate investment trust, with a substantially different investment objective that would present few, if any, investment allocation issues, (B) the use by Gladstone Management of the Company's proprietary compliance manuals, (C) a pro forma income statement of Gladstone Management and financial viability of the Adviser, (D) the fact that there are few, if any, economies of scale available in the investment program of the Company, (E) the specific terms and provisions of the Proposed Agreement, and (F) the fact that the Company would no longer pay salaries to its officers and employees if the Proposed Agreement is approved by stockholders and that such officers and employees would remain eligible for awards under the Company's 2001 plan, as permitted under the Investment Company Act.
 See "Employment Agreements" for further information.